jtsiomb/curvedraw/README.md

  - GLEW: http://glew.sourceforge.net
  - GLUT: http://freeglut.sourceforge.net

+Before building, if you intend to build the Qt GUI version of curvedraw, make sure you have the `data` directory in the project root.
+The data directory is included in release archives, but you will need to download it manually if you got the code from the git repository.

+Run the following command in the project root directory, to grab the data files from the data repository (subversion):
+`svn co svn://mutantstargoat.com/datadirs/curvedraw data`

 ## Usage
 Mouse:
  - Click to start adding points to a new curve, then finish it by right clicking.